Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualisation - Complementary investigation.md

 ![tes vs life](https://user-images.githubusercontent.com/92082534/145262505-90fcd721-3233-4a4f-a18d-36ce328397df.png)
 ![tes vs schooling](https://user-images.githubusercontent.com/92082534/145262506-c34787c3-bbbc-4d57-bf88-e7980def459e.png)

+## [put at the bottom of the webpage]

 The code used to plot the correlogram can he found here. (give a link to the GitHub page with the lines of code on it)
 <img width="620" alt="Capture d’écran 2021-12-09 à 4 29 44 PM" src="https://user-images.githubusercontent.com/93673467/145436543-87e2fba6-0ef3-4d3d-a08f-4b25db372135.png">

 The code used to calculate the correlation coefficients and regression statistics can be found here. (give a link to the GitHub page with the lines of code on it)

 The code used to calculate the Kendall tau coefficients can be found here.

+The code used to plot clustering graphs can be found here.